-We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons, including, without limitation, any lasting impact of the COVID-19 pandemic.
+We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
 The timely completion of clinical trials in accordance with the protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until the conclusion.
 The enrollment of patients depends on many factors, including:

-- the patient eligibility criteria defined in the protocol;

-- the size of the patient population required for analysis of the trial's primary endpoints;

-- the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before the infusion of our product candidates trial completion.
+- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before the infusion of our product candidates or trial completion.